xpack/dockerfiles/centos/6-develop/README.md

 ### Changes

-Use `yum` to install a minimal set of existing CentOS development tools; as old as they are, they should be enough to build newer versions of the bootstrap tools.
+Use `yum` to install the CentOS development tools plus selected tools and libraries known to be needed; as old as they are, they should be enough to build newer versions of the bootstrap tools.

 ### Developer